Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: Introduction

-The case of bounded velocities is analog to large deviations estimates for slow-fast systems as in \cite{perthame-souganidis,kifer,faggionatto,bressloff-newby,faugeras}, and references therein.
-In our case, the role of the fast variable is played by velocity, whereas the space variable is the slow one.
+The averaging process occurring in the case of bounded velocities is similar to large deviation principles for slow-fast systems as in \cite{faggionato_averaging_2008, perthame_asymmetric_2009, kifer_large_2009, bressloff_path_2014, bressloff_hamiltonian_2017}, and references therein.
+In this case, the role of the fast variable is played by velocity, whereas the space variable is the slow one.

-In this work, we follow the Hamiltonian viewpoint, focusing on the value function $u$, solution of the Hamilton-Jacobi equation \eqref{eq:HJbdd}.
-There is a dual viewpoint, focusing on the trajectories of the underlying Piecewise Deterministic Markov Process (PDMP).
-We refer to \cite{kifer,faggionatto} for further reading.

-\paragraph{The fundamental solution.} In Sections \ref{sec:fund} and \ref{sec:explicit}, we compute explicitly the fundamental solution of the non-local Hamilton-Jacobi equation \eqref{eq:limit} \textit{in space dimension one}, for $(x,v)\in \R^2$.
-We follow a time discrete iteration scheme based on the Duhamel formulation of \eqref{eq:main}.
-Since the problem is not translation invariant with respect to velocity, it is necessary to compute the solution for all initial data of the form